 The easiest way to determine if you are at the Intermediate level is to answer the question: “Am I an Elite Athlete?”
 If the answer is “NO.” Then sign up for the Intermediate Division.
 In the Intermediate Division, athletes are expected to be safe above all else.
 There should be a competency in weapons handling skills, in other words, an ability to ensure you are not pointing your weapons at other athletes, the judges, and the spectators.
 Even experienced shooters and experienced athletes are learning at The Tactical Games.
 We consistently try to provide unorthodox shooting positions and have athletes do things they wouldn’t normally do…..just like combat.
 So, if you are not an elite shooter, but a pretty good shooter, and you are not an elite athlete, but you run, do Crossfit, or lift regularly and are in relatively good health, sign up for the Intermediate Division.

 Masters Division is pretty easy to explain.
 If you are 45 years old or older, sign up for the Masters Division.
-Both elite and intermediate athletes over 45 years old compete in this Division.
-IF you are over 45 years old, but you wish to compete in the Elite or Intermediate Divisions to get a baseline against younger men, that is fine.
+Both elite and intermediate athletes over 45 years old can compete in this Division.
+IF you are over 45 years old, but wish to compete in the Elite or Intermediate Divisions to get a baseline against younger men, that is fine.
 But you will be compared to those men, and you will not be eligible for a trophy in the Masters Division.

 The Women’s Division is easiest of them all to explain, however, in our current generation where fact and discernment are not the normal, we will be specific.
 In order to enter the Women’s Division, you must have been born with ovaries, your DNA must be that of a female homo-sapien.
 This is science, not politics.
 Women may sign up for the Women’s Division, No exceptions.